← Back to posts🧠 Reopening relief meets soft UK jobs, dollar mixed

 πŸ›’ Oil: Brent near 64 and WTI near 60 as oversupply headlines counter sanctions uncertainty.
 Direction this week leans range bound unless inventories surprise.

 πŸ“ˆ Stocks: Relief bid from reopening hopes, tempered by valuation jitters.
-That mix should keep USD ranges sticky and favour carry in high beta FX on calm days.
+That mix should keep USD ranges sticky and favor carry in high beta FX on calm days.

 β‚Ώ Crypto: BTC around 104k and ETH near 3.6k, consolidating after the weekend pop.
-For BTC, sustained closes above 107k reopen 110k; a loss of 104k risks 102k.
-Macro driver remains the USD path and the speed of the data comeback.
+For BTC, sustained closes above 107k would reopen 110k, while a loss of 104k risks 102k.
+The macro driver remains the USD path and the speed of the data comeback.